 Geology for Engineers

-- Gain an understanding of the criteria used to rank hydrocarbon prospect and resource plays in terms of technical risk based on geological attributes
+Learning outcomes would include the ability to communicate more effectively with the exploration geologist working within an asset or property development team.
+Other learning objectives include gaining an understanding of the criteria used to rank hydrocarbon prospects and resource plays in terms of technical risk based on geological attributes.

 The information from this course will provide participants with knowledge of the fundamental geologic parameters of hydrocarbon plays that determine reservoir quality, variability, heterogeneity, predictability and economic viability.

 This course is designed for reservoir or completions engineers, geophysicists, log analysts, technologists and non-technical professional managers who need to understand the fundamentals of petroleum geology and/or reservoir geology.
 A knowledge of geology as a pre-requisite to this course is not necessary.

 A half-day session at the Energy Resources Conservation Board (ERCB) Core Research Center in Calgary is included.

 2.4 (Continuing Education Units) are awarded for this 3-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14 day window will not be refunded.
 Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.